What are paginated reports in Power BI?

 - SQL Server via a gateway

-- Power BI datasets
+- Power BI semantic models

 See Supported data sources for Power BI paginated reports for a complete list.